 *Some affiliate links used.

 Yesterday I had the cleaning and organizing bug in me!
 Maybe it was because I started to think about Christmas presents for the kids and I started to get a little panicky about more stuff entering our house soon!
 So, I decided to tackle a few areas of the house that had started to get overrun with stuff.
-One of the rooms I focused on was the kids’art room.
+One of the rooms I focused on was the kids’ art room.
 I cleared several bags of stuff out of the art closet and found a permanent home for everything that stayed in the room.
-After it was all clean, I decided it’d be a perfect time to give a kids’ art room tour.
+After it was all clean, I decided it’d be a perfect time to give a tour of our art room.
 I can’t guarantee the next time it’ll be this clean again!

 This little room used to be my middle son’s bedroom, but after an addition we put on our house a few years ago, he decided to share a bigger room with his younger brother.
 I was excited to have a room freed up and to turn it into a creative space.
 This room is referred to by many names including the art room, the Lego room and the playroom.